 When the lighthouse was demolished in 1948, the lens was saved and eventually given to the Mariners Museum in nearby Newport News, Va.
 From there it went on loan to the city of Portsmouth, Va., where it landed in storage for many years before ending up on on display in that city’s historic district (as you can see in the photo above).

 This article in Lighthouse Digest magazine recounts the meticulous efforts to repair and restore that lens for public display in a glass enclosure along the Portsmouth seawall.
-At the very end of the piece, the author makes mention of the bird attack on Aug.
-22, 1900.
+At the very end of the piece, the author makes mention of the bird attack in 1900.

 This tale [of the bird attack] might account for some of the damage now visible in the lens.
 But against all odds, this striking work of art and technology has survived and will shine for many years to come.